Ipouyall/Omega-Regular-Stoch-Cert/Documents/output_format.md

 - **`UNSAT`** → No certificate exists for the given constraints.
 - **`SAT + Model`** → A certificate is found, and a model is provided.

-The **model** consists of a list of variable assignments that satisfy the constraints.
-Each concrete value is represented in **preorder format**.
+The **model** consists of a list of concrete variable assignments that satisfy the constraints.
+Each value is represented in **preorder format**; in other words, the model provides values that can be used to reconstruct invariants, liveness, safety properties, and control policies.

 ## Output format